uptimejp/pg_part/README.md

 When pgpart.add_partition() function is called, it processes followings:

-1. Create a child table inherited from the parent table with check constraint.
+1. Create a child table, as a partition, inherited from the parent table with a check constraint.
-2. Export records to be moved from the parent table.
+2. Export records to be moved from the parent table to the partition.
 3. Delete those (live) records from the parent table.
 4. Import (exported) records into the partition.
 5. Add a primary key to the partition (copied from the parent table).